What is a Key Man Clause?

 Create a Replacement Plan

 A replacement plan outlines the steps that the company will take in case a key person dies, resigns, is fired, or is absent for an extended period.
 It also lays out the timelines for recruiting and training a replacement to continue the work of the former executive.
-For big companies, the plan will dictate who takes charge in an acting capacity before a permanent replacement is found.
+For big companies, the plan will dictate who takes charge in an acting capacity until a permanent replacement is found.

 Key Man Insurance

 Thank you for reading CFI’s explanation of a key man clause.
-To continue expanding your knowledge of business and investing, check out the following resources:
+To continue expanding your knowledge of business and investing, check out the following CFI resources: